-ESG considerations are integrated into our investment decision process.
+ESG considerations are integrated into our investment decision process and into our stewardship activities.
 This includes the social category, including human rights and labour standards.
 These aspects are considered as part of our standard due diligence and risk assessment process for new investments.
 In respect of global equities, we monitor the ESG performance of companies in the portfolio using MSCI ESG and controversy ratings.
+We engage primarily through our external specialist engagement provider CTI.
+CTI also reviews and identifies companies that may be in breach of human rights or other corporate good practice standards in order to develop a priority focus list for engagement (see ownership and engagement section).

-$\Box$ (B) We assessed whether individuals at risk or already affected might be at heightened risk of harm
+\square (B) We assessed whether individuals at risk or already affected might be at heightened risk ot narr -- --------- ------

-$\Box$ (C) We consulted with individuals and groups who were at risk or already affected, their representatives and/or other relevant stakeholders such as human rights experts

-$\Box$ (D) We took other steps to assess and manage the actual and potentially negative outcomes for people connected to our investment activities

-• (E) We did not identify and take action on the actual and potentially negative outcomes for people connected to any of our investment activities during the reporting year
+- \Box (C) We consulted with individuals and groups who were at risk or already affected, their representatives and/or other relevant stakeholders such as human rights experts - \Box (D) We took other steps to assess and manage the actual and potentially negative outcomes for people connected to our investment activities - \circ (E) We did not identify and take action on the actual and potentially negative outcomes for people connected to any of our investment activities during the reporting year